yv/exml-pipe/README.md

 Statistical French dependency parsing: treebank conversion and first results, Proceedings of LREC'2010, La Valletta, Malta

+**NLP4J parser**

+Jinho Choi, 2016
+Dynamic Feature Induction: The Last Gist to the State-of-the-Art Proceedings of NAACL 2016, San Diego, CA

 **CoreNLP and components**

 The CoreNLP pipeline architecture is described in: